 And there is something almost impossible to detect: the hallucinations produced by the childhood psyche are meant to prevent a person— a child—from natural, deep, and experiential life by replacing it with colourless fabrications.
 The ego is not a problem for a child; it is a problem for an adult who does not experience the world properly because of a controlled mind and suppressed instincts.
 As this state continues into adulthood, we credulously believe these fantasies to be “realism.”
 So for us, the ego is a natural and almost tangible thing.
 The self in the form of individuality and personality can become even more important than life itself.
 We know from experience that only significant disasters, such as illness and death, can make us think differently.

 The adult human ego is likely a mind malfunction, but fortunately, this disorder can be treated to some extent.
 Instead of encouraging people to emphasize their personality, we should restrain all focus on individuality because it is a hoax.
 For example, the current school system worldwide still promotes human egotism and arrogance over nature—one does not easily forget what one has learned.
 All that praises man should be suppressed from humanism.
-Humans are sick and therefore should not be considered unique.
+Humans are sick and therefore should not be considered unique or, at least, as the crown of creation and the world’s ruler.

 Hallucination itself is not a genetic defect